Electrostat-Lab/Electrostatic-Library/README.md

 # Electrostatic-Library
 > A library template utilizing the Electrostatic-Sandbox SDK, acting as an extension pack.

-This is a template that builds a cross-platform native library for Linux variants, Android variants, and AVR MCU variants linking against the Electrostatic-Sandbox SDK libraries.
-The library is built into static archives, and
+This is a template that builds a cross-platform native library for Linux variants, Android variants, and AVR MCU variants linking them against the Electrostatic-Sandbox SDK libraries.
+The library is built into static archives, and dynamic libraries.
+The template is also provided by `examples` module in which a single source file with a `main` function could be compiled and run on its respective system.

 ## System Requirements
 1) A GNU/Linux System or a WSL System.